Olympus DS-30 Digital Recorder Reviewed

 The recorder is pretty robust and flexible.
 We tend to find that using the built-in mono mic gives us better results than the stereo mic when recording a single voice for our podcast, and for the really high-quality stuff, we've used an external mix plugged in via the 3.5mm socket.

-The Olympus DS-30 records in WMA format. for those technically-minded, the audio files are recorded using the wma2 codec.
+The Olympus DS-30 records in WMA format.
+For those technically-minded, the audio files are recorded using the wma2 codec.
 At the highest quality setting, the audio is stereo, with a sampling rate 44100 Hz, 16 bits per sample, bitrate 128 kb/s.

 Hard to fault this recorder - it's generally easy to use, powerful and reliable.
 You can also use it at an MP3 player.
 One little gimmick is that the thing speaks at you - menu commands and basic functions can be audible as well as visual.